 College-ready + up to 10 college credits: 175-200

-The GED program is developed to support adults who never finished high school and offers them a second chance to get an equivalent credential.
-The GED diploma is very helpful to improve job options and gives a student the chance to get into credit-bearing courses provided by colleges or universities.
+The GED program is developed to support adults who have never finished high school and offers them a second chance to get an equivalent credential.
+The GED diploma is very helpful in improving job options and gives a student a chance to get into credit-bearing courses provided by colleges or universities.

 For more information:

 Utah State Board of Education